-- 1. Administer the Mastery Test to obtain baseline data.
-Results from the Mastery Test will show if students have mastered the Edmark Reading Program-Level 1 vocabulary. - 2.
-For students who have recently completed Level 1, begin on Lesson 154 of Level 2.
-Refer to the Lesson Plan/Record Book for the order of the lessons, target words, and activities. - 3.
-Plan to teach, at a minimum, the Word Recognition and Phrase Match activities. - 4.
+- 1. Administer the Discrimination Test.
+The results of this short screening test indicate whether a student should begin with the Prereading activity or go directly to the Mastery Test. - 2.
+Administer the Mastery Test to students who made fewer than three errors on the Discrimination Test.
+Results from the Mastery Test determine where to start in the Level 1 program. - 3.
+Refer to the Lesson Plan/Record Book for the order of the lessons, target words, and activities. - 4.
+Plan to teach, at a minimum, the Word Recognition, Picture Match, and Phrase Match activities. - 5.
 Teach any or all additional activities, depending on a student's reading strengths and needs.